AdobeDocs/experience-manager-cloud-service.en/help/release-notes/maintenance/latest.md

 * ASSETS-32755: configure ordered queue for asset move events.
 * ASSETS-30756: asset move fails when folder name ends in 'html'.
 * ASSETS-32754: [Collab API] Tasks cannot be assigned to users who have not logged in previously in GenStudio and AEMCS.
-* ASSETS-29011: Smart crop visible for read only users.
+* ASSETS-29011: Smart crop visible for read-only users.
 * ASSETS-32311: Asset Delivery opt-in for VIP program.
 * ASSETS-30756: Add CM exclusion.
 * ASSETS-28767: Updated cq-dam-mac-sync version.